-This was the start of the first of many early monings in Alaska with Elizabeth and I working as Car Hosts on all of this year's convention trains.
-So at 4:45 AM I was up putting codes on pictures for my stories.
-I am having computer problems until I get ahold of Brian to access my computer remotely tonight.
-We went and had our last free breakfast of our stay here in Fairbanks.
-We then went back to room to get our stuff for the day then went out to the first bus where we had our first Safety Meeting of the Convention.
-We would have one of these meetings before each trip that we do at this convention.
-Next we were bussed over to the new Alaska Railroad Station.
-Once there radios and NRHS Safety Vests were given to each of us.
-We then went out to the train, picked the car to work so I took Coach 210, a Korean built car, with the extra large windows.
+This was the start of the first of many early monings in Alaska with Elizabeth and I working as car hosts on all of this year's convention trains.
+So at 4:45 AM, I was up putting codes on pictures for my stories and was having computer problems until I contacted Brian, my computer acquaintance, to access my computer remotely tonight.
+We went and had our last free breakfast of our stay in Fairbanks, returned to the room to get our stuff for the day then went out to the first bus where we had our first safety meeting of the Convention.
+We would have one of these meetings before each trip.
+Next we were bussed over to the new Alaska Railroad station and once there, radios and NRHS safety vests were handed out to each of the car hosts.
+We then went out to the train and chose the car to work, so I took Coach 210, a Korean-built car, with the extra large windows.
 Today I would work this car solo.
 I chose a seat with the working electrical outlet so I could try to work on stories today at some point.
-I did the walking check of my car and then when the order was given I opened the trap and waited for my passengers to arrive.
-Since they were not here yet, I could go take a few pictures.
+I did a walking check of my car and then when the order was given, opened the trap and waited for the passengers to arrive.
+Since they were not here yet, I could take a few pictures.

-The Alaska Railroad Denali Star train would be leaving after our train left.
+The Alaska Railroad Denali Star train would be departing after our train left.

-Gold Star Car 653.
-The passengers arrived and settled into their seats and I sent Elizabeth to the front end to get her pictures of the front of the train.
-When she returned, I walked down to the front of the train to get my pictures.History of the Alaska Railroad
+Gold Star coach 653 built by Colorado Railcar in 2007.
+The passengers arrived and settled into their seats then I sent Elizabeth to the front of the train to get her pictures.
+When she returned, I walked down for my pictures.History of the Alaska Railroad

 Engine 1, which had been the first steam locomotive in the Yukon Territory, became the first steam locomotive in the interior of Alaska when it arrived on the railroad on July 4, 1905.
 (Engine 1, the very first steam locomotive purchased for the TVRR, was eventually placed on display in Fairbanks and ended up at Alaskaland, now known as Pioneer Park.
 Due to the efforts of local citizens, it has been restored and returned to operation at Pioneer Park.)
 The mainline was completed to Fairbanks by mid-July and the golden spike was driven on July 17.
 Construction continued on the branch up the Goldstream valley through Fox.
 That branch was completed to Gilmore in September.